Irvine 11 controversy: The trial

 The trial was held in September 2011.
 The defense argued that the students had exercised their freedom of speech, that Oren's speech had only briefly been delayed, and that they were targeted because they were Muslims.
 The longest interruption lasted eight seconds and the total time taken up by all eleven statements were only roughly one minute.
 The Center for Constitutional Rights in an amicus brief filed on behalf of the defendants cited numerous examples of "persistent, loud, and repeated" disruptions at UC speaking events that did not lead to prosecution.
 Among them, a protest in November 2001 in which the student group College Republicans shouted down a Muslim speaker, a lecture by Norman Finkelstein in February 2008 that was repeatedly interrupted by people shouting insults, and a 2009 panel with Max Blumenthal that was disrupted for over 20 minutes by protestors blocking the stage and yelling insults.

 After two days of deliberation, the 12-person jury convicted ten of the students of one misdemeanor count of conspiring to disrupt Oren's speech and one for disrupting it.
 Each of them was sentenced to 56 hours of community service, three years of probation and fined.
 The eleventh student had previously accepted a plea bargain and had his charges dropped in exchange for 40 hours of community service.

 Rackauckas, pleased with the verdict, referred to Irvine 11's protest as "organized thuggery" and cautioned against the "dire consequences" of not standing firm against such behavior.
 Dershowitz wrote that the protest was "censorial" and that the conviction was "a good day for the First Amendment".

 Shakeel Syed, executive director of the Islamic Shura Council of Southern California, called the verdict "absolutely unbelievable" and said that it indicated that Muslims were treated as "permanent foreigners".
 Abdul Wahid, chairman of the UK-Executive Committee of Hizb ut-Tahrir in Britain, wrote that the verdict proved that the U.S. has a two-tier system of justice for Muslims and non-Muslims.
 Chemerinsky deemed the convictions harsh and said that Rackauckas had made a "terrible mistake" in prosecuting them.
 The Los Angeles Times called it "a case that never should have been" and the criminal charges disproportional.
 The Orange County Register wrote that the verdict "chills speech" and that the trial was an example of selective prosecution, finding it unlikely that the students would have been prosecuted if they had interrupted, say, a lecture on physics or biochemistry.

-In March 2014, the convictions against the students for were upheld by the appeal's court.
+In March 2014, the convictions against the students were upheld by the appeal's court.
 Lawyers for the defendants indicated that they intended to appeal the decision.